Welcome

 “We’re being followed.”

-“They’re far away, but If I can feel them, they can probably see us.”
+“They’re far away, but I see them, and I’m sure that they see us.”

-“When we get closer to the hills, we’ll vanish from their energy sight.”
+“When we approach the hills, we’ll vanish from their energy sight.”

-We approach the seven hills of Tshuan, and we land in a small clearing.
+We approach the seven hills of Tshuan, and touch down in a small clearing, surrounded with tall, golden grasses that move in the wind.

 The wind makes a pleasant whistling sound as it finds its way through the grass.